-The School and District use the following diagnostic procedures for identifying the causes of unexcused student absences: Interviews with the student, his or her parent/guardian, and any school officials who may have information about the reasons for the student's attendance problems.
+The School and District use the following diagnostic procedures for identifying the causes of unexcused student absences: Interviews with the student, his or her parent/guardian and any school officials who may have information about the reasons for the student's attendance problems.

-Supportive services to truant or chronically truant students include: parent conferences, student counseling, family counseling,
+Supportive services to truant or chronically truant students include: parent conferences, student counseling, family counseling, and information about existing community services.

-Release Time for Religious Instruction and Observance
+Release Time for Religious Instruction and Observance (MSH 2.30)